Land footprint

 Land footprint is the real amount of land, wherever it is in the world, that is needed to produce a product, or used by an organisation or by a nation.

 Origins

-Land footprint is a consumption-based indicator, i.e. it looks at the resources needed to create a final product, or by an organisation or country, wherever they are in the world.
-This is in contrast to production-based indicators, which just look at resource use within a country.
-For example, cows will require land to graze on within a country, but may also be fed by feed grown on land in another country.
+Land footprint is a consumption-based indicator that measures the resources needed to create a final product regardless of the country in which the resources are located.
+This is in contrast to production-based indicators, which measure resource use within a country.
+For example, cows will require land to graze on within a country, but may also consume feed grown on land in another country.
 This production vs consumption approach is extensively discussed in greenhouse gas emissions accounting, where carbon footprint is the consumption-based indicator.

 Related concepts

 Land footprint is closely linked to a number of other concepts, including: